 - Nearest Airport: KEF 90KM

-- Outdoor: Deck Area, Private Garden, BBQ & Hot Tub with geothermal water.
+- Outdoor: Large terrace, abundant nature surroundings, BBQ & hot tub with geothermal water.

 Travel around Iceland using our lodges with our Roof and Route system.
 Simply drive between our lodges and explore more of Iceland.
 See our lodges below: